 VPN based routers usually come with a “Some Configuration Required” label on the box.
 Even though the best routers require minimal configuration, you will need to customize certain particulars.
 Here, you have a choice between two options.

-To understand the true utility of routers, check out the top VPN routers.
+To understand the true utility of routers, check out the best VPN for DD-WRT routers.

-The best VPN service providers in the market team up with Router manufacturers to facilitate a smooth VPN experience all the way.
-For instance, South Carolina based Sabai Technology provides pre-configured routers with some of the best router supporting VPNs in the market.
-Setting up VPN based routers like these is unimaginably easy!
+The best VPN service providers in the market team up with Router manufacturers to facilitate a smooth VPN experience all the way in New Zealand.
+For instance, South Carolina based Sabai Technology provides pre-configured routers with some of the best routers supporting the Best VPNs in the market.
+Setting up VPN-based routers like these is unimaginably easy!

-You get an instruction manual with all the necessary details (user name, password and relevant details), round the clock tech support, and you can even ask support to remotely access your computer and setup your router for you.
+You get an instruction manual with all the necessary details (user name, password and relevant details), round-the-clock tech support, and you can even ask support to remotely access your computer and setup your router for you in New Zealand.

-The best way to manually setup your router is to ask the VPN service provider for an illustrated tutorial.
+The best way to manually setup your router in New Zealand is to ask the VPN service provider for an illustrated tutorial.
 Ask your VPN service provider to give you a Router Support Package.
-This will contain all the necessary details required to setup your VPN based router.
+This will contain all the necessary details required to setup your VPN based router in New Zealand.

-The following instructions are for configuring a DD-WRT flashed router and can be used as a guideline for configuring a VPN on any other router.
-I always recommend the DD-WRT because it’s free, there is a lot of online-info on it (which makes it great for first-timers), and it supports routers by over 90 manufacturers.
+The following instructions are for configuring a DD-WRT flashed router and can be used as a guideline for configuring a VPN on any other router in New Zealand.
+I always recommend the DD-WRT because it’s free, there is a lot of online-info on it (which makes it great for first-timers), and it supports routers by over 90 manufacturers in New Zealand.

 If your router does not have DD-WRT, make sure that you flash it with DD-WRT before you begin the process.
 Router flashing is a sensitive process and you need to be very careful because a slight bit of carelessness can turn your router from a high-tech data management device into a useless piece of plastic and wires.

-There are three ways you can flash your router with DD-WRT firmware.
+There are three ways you can flash your router with DD-WRT firmware in New Zealand.